 A spouse's early retirement severely reduces widow benefits.
 A young disabled widow or an older widow with no work experience may have no choice but to apply for a reduced benefit at the earliest age of eligibility.
 Social Security offers little incentive for widows to delay benefits, especially if the deceased spouse retired early, as benefits are capped based on the husband's early retirement.

 Severely disabled widows who have not yet reached full retirement age are eligible for early widow’s benefits as early as age 50, although benefits are reduced.
 The reduction at age 50 is 28.5 percent.
 Disabled widow’s benefits are not payable before age 50 and disability must have begun within seven years after the death of the spouse or seven years after eligibility for mother’s benefits (caring for a dependent child under age 16 or disabled) has ended.

-In 2015, about 23.4 million women aged 65 and older received Social Security benefits.
-A woman who reaches age 65 can expect to live an additional 21.6 years.
+In 2016, about 24.7 million women aged 65 and older received Social Security benefits.
+A woman who reaches age 65 can expect to live an additional 21.5 years.
 For these women, Social Security represents a vitally important source of income, and is often their only available hedge against inflation.
-Without Social Security, over half of these women would be living in poverty.
-Even with Social Security, 12 percent of older women still live in poverty; for widows, the rate is worse, at 15 percent.
-This is 50 percent higher than the poverty rate for all people 65 and older.
+Without Social Security, 44 percent of these women would be living in poverty.
+Even with Social Security, 10 percent of older women still live in poverty.

 Currently, when a woman’s husband dies and she begins to collect widow benefits, total household Social Security benefits decrease by 33 to 50 percent.
 The reduction is larger for households in which both spouses had nearly equal earnings.
 As more women entered the workforce in the second half of the twentieth century, their contribution to total household income increased.
 However, Social Security rules have not been updated to reflect this societal change.
 Consequently this increased share of household income contributed by wives will not result in higher widows' benefits.
 On the contrary, more widows will experience a reduction approaching 50 percent of household income.